Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 future stack control code into the main code file.
 I also spent time looking through resources, editing the markdown in our README, and adding to our presentation file.

+I spent 25 minutes at home cleaning up our main code to ensure that the pointer works correctly.
+I also communicated next steps with the rest of the group and made a plan as we move forward.